emoose/OutRun2006Tweaks/README.md

 - Music track can be changed mid-race via Z and X buttons, or Back/RS+Back on controller (`CDSwitcher` must be enabled in INI first)

 All the above can be customized via the OutRun2006Tweaks.ini file.

-The partial FPS unlock allows game to render out at higher FPS, **but will still run at 60FPS internally**.
-This won't give as much benefit as a true framerate unlock since frames will be repeated, but it can help reduce load times & improve some effects like the reflections update rate.
-(high refresh rate monitors that have poor 60Hz response times may also benefit from this too)

 ### Setup
 Since Steam/DVD releases are packed with ancient DRM that doesn't play well with DLL wrappers, this pack includes a replacement game EXE to run the game with.